-A pool of green or other colored liquid under your car is a sure sign that your radiator is leaking.
-Another common sign is your engine overheating during normal operation.
-Replacing your radiator is a costly and time-consuming project.
-Thankfully, there are radiator stop leak products to help seal radiator leaks.
+A pool of green or other colored watery liquid under the very front of your car is a sure sign that you have a coolant leak, and a good possibility a radiator leak.
+Sometimes, these leaks are in conjunction with an overheating issue, and other times, they are not.
+Replacing your radiator can sometimes be a costly project.
+Thankfully, there are radiator stop leak products to help seal radiator some leaks.
 Does radiator stop leak work?
-Find out today how this product works and whether you can use it to solve your overheating issues.
+Find out today how this product works and whether you can use it to solve your leaking issues.

 What Is Radiator Stop Leak?

 Radiator stop leak is a common additive that is designed to seal minor leaks in your radiator and leaks in-between components.
 While it’s an aftermarket additive, some car manufacturers use it on new radiators to improve the seal between new radiator components.

 While there are a range of radiator stop leak products available, they all use the same basic chemistry.
 Here are common components found in most radiator stop leak additives:

 You won’t necessarily see all of these ingredients in a single radiator stop leak product.
 Some include other ingredients that target other common radiator issues or assist these particles and fibers in forming a seal.
 Ask 10 “Car folks” and you are bound to get a 10 different answers on Stop Leak and a myriad of other “homebrew” items to stop a leak – black pepper, crushed almonds, an egg….the list goes on and on.

 How Does It Work?